aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

     ```
     ![Screenshot showing the steps](../images/DP500-1-25.png)

 1. Review the results and note that they include only the sales counts for 2019 and 2020.
-This filtering is achieved by inclusing a wildcard for the partition folder value in the BULK path (*year=\**) and a WHERE clause based on the *filepath* property of the results returned by OPENROWSET (which in this case has the alias *[result]*).
+This filtering is achieved by including a wildcard for the partition folder value in the BULK path (*year=\**) and a WHERE clause based on the *filepath* property of the results returned by OPENROWSET (which in this case has the alias *[result]*).

     ![Screenshot showing the steps](../images/DP500-1-26.png)